 Appropriate study design, data collection and analysis are essential for public health and medical research.
 Therefore, strong emphasis is given to research methods (12 ECTS) as the basis for the student’s work.
 Four core areas shall be covered:

-– Epidemiologic Methods will provide students with the skills required to plan, acquire, analyse and interpret data from experimental, cohort, case-control and cross-sectional studies using suitable methods.
+– Epidemiology will provide students with the skills required to plan, acquire, analyse and interpret data from experimental, cohort, case-control and cross-sectional studies using suitable methods.

 – Statistics will provide the quantitative underpinning and methods required in all stages of public health research, in order to accurately quantify the effect of risk factors and health interventions on individuals or populations.